danjacka/accounting-with-emma/README.md

 the TIC-80 console, then type "run".

 You can also play and make changes locally.
 Get the repository from https://github.com/danjacka/accounting-with-emma.
-Then with `make`, `entr` and `tic80` on your path:
+Then with `make` and `tic80` on your path:

 ```